Gardener's Almanac Monthly Gardening Checklist

 December Tips & Checklist

-- Information on Christmas tree selection and care.
+- Learn about Christmas tree selection and care.

-- Shop for your gardener, great holiday gifts include: books, pruners, gift certificate, gloves, a living wreath, pottery, yard ornaments.
+- Shop for your gardener.
+Great holiday gifts include: books, pruners, gift certificates, gloves, a living wreath, pottery, and yard ornaments.

 Have You Subscribed Yet!?